thyuen/thyuen.github.io/_pages/about.md

   - /about.html
 ---

-Dr Tsz Hon Yuen is an associate professor in the [Department of Software Systems & Cybersecurity](https://www.monash.edu/it/ssc) at the [Monash Univerisity](https://www.monash.edu/).
+Dr Tsz Hon Yuen is an associate professor in the [Department of Software Systems & Cybersecurity](https://www.monash.edu/it/ssc) at [Monash University](https://www.monash.edu/).
 Before joining Monash, he was an assistant professor in the [Department of Computer Science](https://www.cs.hku.hk/) at the [University of Hong Kong](https://www.hku.hk/).
 He worked as a senior researcher of Shield Lab at Huawei Singapore Research Centre and was a member of the Cryptography Expert Group in Huawei.
 He received his Ph.D. degree from the University of Wollongong in 2010 and worked as a post-doctoral fellow in the University of Hong Kong before joining Huawei.

 Research Interest
 ======